 - Top with some fresh pickled onions and feta cheese

-This recipe would also be easily adaptable to bake in muffin tins, so that everyone can customize to their own taste preferences and dietary needs.
+The recipe below would also be easily adaptable to bake in muffin tins so that everyone can customize it to their taste preferences and dietary needs.

 Other Great Recipes Using Chorizo